-If a student earned less aid than was disbursed, the School would be required to return a portion of the funds and the student would be required to return a portion of the funds.
+If a student earned less aid than was disbursed, the School would be required to return a portion of the funds and the student would potentially be required to return a portion of the funds.
 Keep in mind that when Title IV funds are returned, the student borrower may owe a debit balance to the School.
-If a student earned more aid than was disbursed to him/her, the School would owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.
+If a student earned more aid than was disbursed to him/her, the School would owe the student a post-withdrawal disbursement.
+Post withdraw grant disbursements must be disbursed within 45 days of the student's withdrawal.
+Post withdraw loan disbursements are offered to the student within 30 days at which time the student has 14 days to respond.
+If the Return to Title IV calculation creates a credit balance on the students account, the School will disburse the credit balance directly to the student no later than 14 days after the calculation.
 Refunds are allocated in the following order:

 The refund process is a two-step process.
 In step one Penn Commercial will calculate the percentage of the Federal Title IV aid that has been earned by the student in accordance with 34 CFR 668.22 of the Federal regulations.
 The second step of the process will establish the total charges incurred by the student for the training received through the last day of attendance.
 Penn Commercial will calculate this portion of the refund by utilizing the state refund policy.
-In conformance with Federal regulation, the school will distribute the proceeds from step one to the origination source in the following order, up to the net amount disbursed:
+In conformance with Federal regulation, the school will distribute the proceeds from step one to the origination source in the following order, up to the net amount disbursed.
+All returns to Title IV programs will be made no later than 45 days after determining the student has withdrawn.